About

 Amazon - PXT AMX Applied Science

-Surrogate index models, LLM (chatbot) evaluation, scalable data pipelines on AWS, science models to enhance Amazonian producitvity and effectiveness.
+Surrogate index models, Causal Discovery, Double Machine Learning, LLM (chatbot) evaluation, scalable data pipelines on AWS, science models to enhance Amazonian productivity and effectiveness.

 Research Technician / Graduate Instructor